-Updated 3.24.2020 – Animal Friends Alliance is currently offering adoption by appointment only.
-If you are interested in adopting, please complete an adoption questionnaire online and we will contact you to set up an appointment to meet your new family member.
+Please complete only one questionnaire; you do not need to complete an additional questionnaire for each animal you are interested in.
 If you have trouble completing the questionnaire online, please call (970) 484-8516 and leave a message.
 We will call you back as soon as possible.
-Due to the large number of interested adopters, it’s taking us longer than usual to process questionnaires.
-Thank you for your patience during this time and thank you for saving a life!
+Thank you for your patience and understanding during this time and thank you for saving a life!

 Let us help you find your new best friend!